Thomas Hutton: Between the wars

 From 1919 to 1920, Hutton served in the War Office as the Assistant Military Secretary and from 1923 to 1924 as the Deputy Assistant Adjutant General.
 He met Scottish psychiatrist Isabel Galloway Emslie in Constantinople and they married in 1921.

 After attending the Staff College, Camberley, as a student from 1922 to 1923, Hutton was a General Staff Officer Grade 2 (GSO2) on the staff of Eastern Command from 1924 to 1926, in the eastern counties of Britain.
 He was promoted to the substantive rank of major in 1927, and from 1927 to 1930 he was the Military Assistant to the Chief of the Imperial General Staff (CIGS) and later attended the Imperial Defence College.
 He was "double jumped" to the rank of full colonel in 1930 and served from 1933 to 1936 as General Staff Officer Grade 1 (GSO1) in the Directorate of Military Operations in the War Office.

 In 1936, Hutton served in the British forces in Palestine during the Arab revolt.
 From 1936 to 1938 he was the GSO1 (Chief of Staff) in the 1st Infantry Division, which was sent to Palestine.
 He was promoted to major-general and appointed General Officer Commanding (GOC) Western Independent District, in India in 1938.

 Second World War

 In 1940, after the outbreak of the Second World War, Hutton was appointed Deputy Chief of the General Staff, GHQ India.
-The following year he was promoted lieutenant-general and appointed Chief of the General Staff in India.
+The following year he was promoted lieutenant-general and became Chief of the General Staff at GHQ India.